k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 * Refer [here](https://github.com/k2view/blueprints/tree/main/helm/k2view-agent) for the k2-agent helm charts and with its configuration values.

-* Cluster's dedicated Mailbox ID shall be obtained from K2view, to be applied at the agent values.
+* Cluster's dedicated Mailbox ID shall be obtained from K2view, to be applied in the agent's configuration values.

 * The kubeInterface should be accessible by the k2-agent.